jenyss/ZhenFlow/README.md

 Hey, you, out there... thanks for checking here!

 This is a space to experiment and have fun while automating Jira and Confluence workflows and making sense of unstructured data — all powered by LLMs.
-Use the code at your dscretion but beware, most of it is LLM generated.
+Use the code at your dscretion and beware, most of it is LLM generated.

 <h3>Supported Workflows</h3>